VMware Horizon View Client for iOS Release Notes

 For the Windows world, the full screen touchpad feature lets you touch anywhere on the screen to move the mouse pointer around the Windows virtual desktop.

-Bridging both worlds, the Unity Touch sidebar makes it easy to browse, search, open, and close Windows applications and files, and switch between running applications,
+Bridging both worlds, the Unity Touch sidebar makes it easy to browse, search, open, and close Windows applications and files, minimize windows, and switch between running applications,

 all without using the Windows Start menu or Taskbar.